-Mariya Gabriel is the current Commissioner for Innovation, Research, Culture, Education and Youth.
-She is also a Vice-President of the European People's Party.
+Mariya Gabriel is a Vice-President of the European People's Party.

 In May 2009 she has been elected as Member of the European Parliament from the list GERB/EPP.
 She has been re-elected as Member of the European Parliament in 2014 and became head of the Bulgarian delegation of GERB in the EPP Group.
 From 2014 to 2017 she was Vice-President of the EPP Group in the European Parliament.
 She was responsible for the EU’s external policy in the Western Balkans and the Mediterranean.
 Mariya Gabriel has been two times elected Member of the European Parliament of the year: in 2016 in the category “Development” and in 2013 in the category “Gender equality”.